How this works

 Frequently asked

 Article 1076(2) of the Civil Code says the parties may secure the obligations "up to the value of two months’ rent".
 Two months is the ceiling.
-Anything above that is void to that extent — you can refuse to pay the excess.
+Anything above that is void to that extent: you can refuse to pay the excess.
 Many landlords ask for exactly two months; nothing stops you negotiating less.

 Why is the upfront total usually three months?

-Must the landlord issue a rent receipt?
+Must the landlord issue a recibo de renda (rent receipt)?

-When do I get the deposit back?
+When do I get the caução back?

 DISCLAIMER